migalkin/mgalkin.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientist at the Dresden branch of Fraunhofer IAIS where we build conversational AI platforms based on knowledge graphs.

-My research interests include graphs and networks representations, knowledge-driven dialogue systems, NLP as well as semantic data integration and graph databases.
+I am a postdoc at Mila in Montreal.
+I work in the graph representation learning domain on GNNs, knowledge graphs, reasoning, and all-things-around Graph ML.
+I also help to maintain the Telegram channel on Graph ML with all the recent news and paper reviews: https://t.me/graphML